Foster Care Pay and Allowances

 You can expect to receive the following weekly allowances per child:

-- £430 to 450 per week for the first child in placement (If over 5.
+- £450 per week for the first child in placement (If over 5.
 Solo or enhanced placements get paid up to £550 per week).

 - £370 per week for subsequent children in placement, i.e. for your second and third child